-One of the biggest challenges faced by NGOs is not saving the worldbut developing a good nonprofit business plan.
-These organizations stand out for their motivation to make a positive impact in the world.
-However, their reach is limited by a lack of money which is primarily the result of a poor business plan.
+One of the biggest challenges faced by NGOs is not saving the world, but developing a good nonprofit business plan.
+These organisations stand out for their motivation to make a positive impact in the world.
+However, their reach is limited by a lack of funds which is primarily the result of a poor business plan.

-• The marketing section of the business plan highlights how a nonprofit intends to raise funds and publicize its mission.
+- The marketing section of the business plan highlights how a nonprofit intends to raise funds and publicise its mission.

 How to Create the Right Business Plan

-In this article, we will outline effective ways to create a nonprofit business plan for voluntary organizations.
+In this article, we will outline effective ways to create a nonprofit business plan for voluntary organisations.

 1. Executive Summary